biocross/swiftier/_posts/2019-11-14-fastest-way-to-xcode-learn-terminal-alias.md

 <br/><img src="{{site.url}}/assets/posts/fastest_xcode_aliases/og.png" alt="Pod-Merge-Logo" style="zoom:72%;" /><br/>

 As a developer, you probably spend a lot of time in the Terminal, whether you’re rocking git commands, or editing text files in vim.
-While most of the commands in terminal are already pretty short, like **ls**, or **cd**, some frequently used ones can be longer... for example, to run install dependencies with cocoapods in your Xcode project with a repo update, you’d have to run: `bundle exec pod install —-repo-update`
+While most of the commands in terminal are already pretty short, like **ls**, or **cd**, some frequently used ones can be longer... for example, to install dependencies with cocoapods in your Xcode project with a repo update, you’d have to run: `bundle exec pod install —-repo-update`

 One way you can get around faster in your Terminal is setting up an **alias**.
-Think of an alias as you own custom command, which can expand to an existing command!
+Think of an alias as you own custom command, which can expand into an existing command!
 And the best part, it’s super easy to create!

 I use a lot of aliases in my Terminal to get around faster:

-* I use `o` to open the current folder in Finder (open .)
+* `o` to open the current folder in Finder (open .)
 * `c` for clearing the terminal (clear)
 * `pi`  to run pod install in the current directory.

 Aliases are a super handy way to make your most typed commands easier to run.